syncfusion-content/blazor-docs/blazor/carousel/accessibility.md

 ## Keyboard interaction

-By default, keyboard navigation is enabled.
+All the Carousel actions can be controlled via keyboard keys by using the [`allowKeyboardInteraction`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfCarousel.html#Syncfusion_Blazor_Navigations_SfCarousel_AllowKeyboardInteraction).
 This component implements keyboard navigation support by following the WAI-ARIA practices.
 Once focused on the active Carousel element, you can use the following key combination for interacting with the Carousel.

 | Key                | Description                                                     |
 | ------------------ | --------------------------------------------------------------- |